cncf/demo/README.md

  The [default cni plugin](https://github.com/containernetworking/cni/releases) binaries need to be placed in `/opt/cni/bin/`.
 We have opted to use Weave, its setup script adds weave binaries into this directory as well.

- Finally, we direct the Kubelet to use the above:

-> KUBELET_ARGS="--network-plugin=cni --network-plugin-dir=/etc/cni/net.d --docker-endpoint=unix:///var/run/weave/weave.sock"

-### Weave Quorum

-Kubernetes will now rely on the Weave service to allocate the IPs in the overlay network.

-> PEERS=$(getent hosts minions.cncfdemo.k8s | awk '{ printf "%s ", $1 }')
->
-> MEMBERS=$(getent hosts minions.cncfdemo.k8s | wc -l)
->
-> /usr/local/bin/weave launch-router --ipalloc-init consensus=$MEMBERS ${PEERS}

-You can read further details on [Weave initialization strategies](https://www.weave.works/docs/net/latest/ipam/#quorum).
-We are using the consensus strategy.
-In keeping with our example:

-- PEERS=172.20.0.63 172.20.0.64
-- MEMBERS=2

-> Weave Net uses the estimate of the number of peers at initialization to compute a majority or quorum number – specifically floor(n/2) + 1.

-> If the actual number of peers is less than half the number stated, then they keep waiting for someone else to join in order to reach a quorum.

-Once the quorum has been reached you can see how the IP allocation has been divvied up between the members.

-> weave status ipam
->
-> 82:85:7e:7f:71:f3(ip-172-20-0-63)        32768 IPs (50.0% of total)
->
-> ce:38:5e:9d:35:ab(ip-172-20-0-64)        32768 IPs (50.0% of total)

-<sub>For a deeper dive on how this mechanism works: [Distributed systems with (almost) no consensus](https://www.youtube.com/watch?v=117gWVShcGU).</sub>

 # Details of Sample Applications
 ## Countly <a id="countly"></a>